R-holmes10/AWS-Amplify/README.md

 2.  **AWS Amplify:**
     -   Simplifies the process of developing and deploying the React App.
-    -   Connect Amplify to the code repository (e.g., GitHub, Bitbucket) for continuous deployment.
+    -   Connect Amplify to the code repository (E.g., GitHub) for continuous deployment.
 3.  **Amazon Cognito:**
     -   Set up Amazon Cognito for user authentication and authorization.
     -   Establish a connection between Amplify and Cognito to manage